eth-cscs/abcpy/doc/source/README.rst

     :lines: 140

 You might wonder what this method is for.
-We can imagine that our normal model might have a variance that is not a fixed value, but rather comes from some other :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object.
+We can imagine that our normal model might have a variance that is not a fixed value, but rather comes from some other probabilistic modelt.
 This so called parent might be able to sample negative values.
 Due to the graph structure in ABCpy, it would, therefore, be possible that our model would receive a negative value for its variance and for example would try to sample using that variance.
 This should not be possible.

 So, we have the following implementation: